 P00–P96, Certain Conditions Originating In Perinatal Period, including birth trauma and conditions caused by shortened perinatal period

 R10–R99 symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified.

 If a newborn baby is born without his intestines, but he “tests positive for COVID-19 and then dies, then he is a COVID death.
-If a 98 year old woman died of meningitis, she’s a COVID death.
+If a 98-year-old woman died of meningitis, she’s a COVID death.

-The CDC has lumped all COVID-19 deaths, deaths by heart attack, birth defects, gunshot wounds, and kidney failure all into the same category…COVID-19 death.
-Since the CDC has never, in the history of the CDC, described heart attacks as flu deaths or lumped any other diseases together in such dishonest reporting, we have seperated the comorbidities out from this list that would kill an individual before COVID-19, assuming confounding diagnoses.
+The CDC has lumped all COVID-19 deaths, deaths by a heart attack, birth defects, gunshot wounds, and kidney failure all into the same category…COVID-19 death.
+Since the CDC has never, in the history of the CDC, described heart attacks as flu deaths or lumped any other diseases together in such dishonest reporting, we have separated the comorbidities out from this list that would kill an individual before COVID-19, assuming confounding diagnoses.